R-macos/recipes/README.md

    sources.

  * `Distribution.files:` list of files (or directories) to include in the final distribution tar ball.
-Defaults to `usr/local`.
+Defaults to `${prefix}`.
-   This directive is intended only for restricting the content, installation is only supported for content under `usr/local` so no files outside that tree can be part of  the final distribution.
+   This directive is intended only for restricting the content, installation is only supported for content under `${prefix}` so no files outside that tree can be part of the final distribution.

  * `Configure.script:` name of the configure script to use,